 In 2014, my husband and I adopted an infant boy with Harlequin Ichthyosis (HI).
 Daniel is now a smart, sassy, mostly healthy 5-year-old!

 So when I saw Mickey, another sweet little boy with HI, on Holt’s waiting child photolisting, I wanted to share about what caring for a child with HI looks like, and that HI isn’t as big of a deal as it may seem.

 As I share with you the basic care required for this medical condition, I want to encourage you about three things:

-- This photo of Mickey does not represent his potential… He will not always be a medically fragile infant.
+- This photo of Mickey does not represent his potential.
 Mickey will likely be a strong, healthy, independent child — and man — someday.
 With proper care, his skin and eyes will look much better than this photo.

 - The most perilous time for a child with HI is the neonatal period.
 Mickey has already fought through that time and is likely to thrive with good medical and emotional care moving forward.

 - It is so important that Mickey receives attentive caregiving soon.
 If he doesn’t, he could go blind from the inability to blink, and he could be developmentally delayed because his hard skin makes it difficult for him to move around.
 Mickey needs the kind of care that only a loving, permanent adoptive family can provide.

 For anyone considering adopting Mickey, I want to share with you — from my perspective as a mother to a child with HI — what his medical needs will likely be moving forward: